yage99/mkl/README.md

 [SimpleMKL](http://asi.insa-rouen.fr/enseignants/~arakoto/code/mklindex.html) is included in this project.
 Users don't need to download manually.

-For any question, feel free to contact me by email: zhangya998@gmail.com
+For any question, feel free to contact me by email: zhangya@mail.ustc.edu.cn